wdyjwdy/notes/network/http.md

 ```

 2. persistent connections

-each request/response pair be sent over the same TCP connection
+   each request/response pair be sent over the same TCP connection, delay is 3 RTTs

-delay: 3 RTTs

 ```mermaid
 sequenceDiagram